PhoneIn/docs/docs/troubleshooting.md

 ## Push Notifications

 We saw, that the push notifications don't always arrive on a locked screen.
-We're working on it, but in the meanitme, check these links, to make sure, your phone settings don't block the notifications:
+We're working on it, but in the meantime, check these links, to make sure, your phone settings don't block the notifications:
  - https://stackoverflow.com/questions/19459824/android-push-notifications-not-being-received-when-app-closed
  - https://innov8tiv.com/how-to-stop-my-android-from-killing-app-in-the-background/amp/
  - https://www.theverge.com/platform/amp/2019/11/26/20983697/android-lock-screen-notifications-app-manage-ambient-mode